resel143/KotlinBasics/README.md

 # KotlinBasics
-Could I learn anymore Kotlin?
+Could I l earn any more Kotlin?